Parking Problems Plague Dyker Heights Post Office

 Meanwhile, the community board is working with Donovan’s office and the Dyker Heights Civic Association to try to come up with a long-term solution.

 A postal worker suggested the Dyker Beach Golf Course parking lot, on 86th Street and 11th Avenue, as a possible site to place the trucks overnight, if a deal could be worked out with American Golf Corp., the firm contracted by the city’s Parks Department to operate the golf course.

 Xavier C. Hernandez, a USPS spokesperson in New York, said the postal service is eager for a solution.

 “The goal of the Postal Service is to provide efficient, economical service for our customers and to do so as good neighbors.
 This requires a fleet of postal vehicles to be present in this and every American community, in order to advance the mail.
-We make every effort to abide by local laws and are not exempt from New York City’s parking rules,” he told the Eagle via email.
+We make every effort to abide by local laws and are not exempt from New York City’s parking rules,” he told this newspaper via email.

-On the suspected vandalism on workers’ cars, Hernandez said the workers should report the incidents to police.
+On the suspected vandalism on workers’ cars, Hernandez, said the workers should report the incidents to police.
 “Reports of criminal activity should be shared with local law enforcement for appropriate action,” he said.

 Leave a Comment